Lawani-EJ/GreenMart/README.md

 ### Installation 💻
 1. Clone the repository or download the ZIP file.
 2. Open the index.html file in a web browser.

+# Usage 🚀
+1. Browsing Products 🛍️: Upon opening the website, users can browse through the displayed products.
+2. Shopping Interaction 🛒: Clicking on the "Start Shopping" button on any product card opens a modal for further interaction.
+3. Easy Navigation 🧭: Users can navigate through different sections of the website using the navbar and dropdown menu.
+4. Footer Links 🔗: The footer provides quick links, customer service information, and social media links for additional interaction.

+# Credits 🙌
+- Bootstrap: Used for responsive design and styling.
+- FakeStoreAPI: Provides product data for demonstration purposes.

+# License 📝
+### This project is licensed under the MIT License - see the LICENSE file for details.